lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

 From this test, we conclude that using the INI method to matching role-based group setting to an existing YAML-based inventory works as expected.

+The only downside with the approach is that the inventory and groups are now expressed using mixed formats in YAML and INI.

 The [next example](../example5/README.md) will use a pure YAML-based method to do the same.